Hasan ibn Ali: Birth

-Muhammad
+Lifetime of Muhammad

-Hasan was raised in Muhammad's household until the age of seven when his grandfather died.
-Early sources widely report Muhammad's love for Hasan and his brother Husayn, saying that Muhammad allowed the boys to climb on his back while he was prostrate in prayer, and interrupted a sermon to pick Hasan up after his grandson fell.
-On one occasion, Hasan later recalled, his grandfather took away a date from him and explained that receiving alms (sadaqa) was forbidden for his family.
+Hasan was raised in Muhammad's household until his death, when Hasan was aged seven.
+Early sources widely report Muhammad's love for Hasan and his brother Husayn, saying that Muhammad allowed the boys to climb on his back while he was prostrate in prayer, and interrupted a sermon to pick up Hasan after he fell.
+Hasan later recalled an incident where his grandfather took a date from him, and explained to him that receiving alms (sadaqa) was forbidden for his family.